Bit-Quill/opensearch-project-sql/docs/dev/opensearch-same-table-join-query.md

 Use Cases have examples that is defined in the Annex.

 ### 4.1 Case SELECT...
 FROM...
-JOIN on parent relation
+JOIN ON parent relation

 Summary: